Skip to content

 In business, there are pivotal moments where companies stand at a crossroads.
 One such critical juncture is deciding to tender on a project or choosing to pass it up.

-The bid or no bid decision is not just a spontaneous choice.
+The bidding decision is not just a spontaneous choice.
 It’s an analytical process weighing the potential gains against the risks of taking on a new project.

 When a company receives a request for proposal (RFP), it must evaluate several factors.
 These elements help determine if the project aligns with its strengths, capabilities, and strategic goals.